mcvm-launcher/mcvm/docs/Configuring.md

 - `snapshots.paths`: The relative paths from the instance directory to store when making snapshots.
 By default, no files will be backed up.
 - `snapshots.max_count`: The maximum number of snapshots to keep before automatically deleting the oldest ones.
 By default, there is no limit.
 - `snapshots.storage_type`: What format snapshots should be stored in.
 Defaults to `"archive"`.
+- `packages`: Packages to install on this instance specifically.
+Overrides packages installed globally and on the profile.
 - `preset`: A preset from the `instance_presets` field to base this instance on.

 ## Packages